barksdaleaz/big_transfer/README.md

 ## Big Transfer (BiT): General Visual Representation Learning
 *by Alexander Kolesnikov, Lucas Beyer, Xiaohua Zhai, Joan Puigcerver, Jessica Yung, Sylvain Gelly, Neil Houlsby*

+## ASSIGNMENT COMPLETED FOR CS-GY6613 "ARTIFICIAL INTELLIGENCE I"
+A CoLab notebook with an altered version of BiT is available in the "ASSIGNMENT" folder, along with a written report answering some prompts.
+CoLab and report were collaboratively created by Amber Barksdale and Russell Wustenberg for the course Artificial Intelligence I in Spring 2021 as part of their Masters in CS degree at NYU.

 **Update 08/02/2021:** We also release ALL BiT-M models fine-tuned on ALL 19 VTAB-1k datasets, see below.

 ## Introduction